PangXH842/Malacca-mod/README.md

 #### Unique Unit: Laksamana
 Replaces Great General. +1 Sight when embarked, pay only 1 movement point to embark and disembark.
 Double movement in Coast.

+## Notes
+Help needed to replace Kuala Lumpur and Singapore City State in Vanilla and GnK Base rulesets!
+Thanks for supporting my first repo on Github!